dorazhao99/princetonar/README.md

 </h1>

 ##  Overview
 This is the website portion of the Princeton AR Project, initially built in the Spring of 2021 for the course SOC 414 / COS 415.
-The website is built using Gatsby and Mapbox.
+The website is built using Gatsby with a Mapbox integration.
 It is currently deployed to https://princeton-ar.herokuapp.com.

 ## Requirements
 * Gatsby